ibm-cloud-docs/databases-for-postgresql/reference-architecture.md

 ### Full-disk Encryption

 All {{site.data.keyword.databases-for-postgresql}} services all have encryption at rest.
 Both your data and your backups reside on servers that have volume-level encryption enabled.
 If your environment requires that you control the encryption keys, [Key Protect integration](./reference-key-protect.html) is available.

+### Connection Limits

+{{site.data.keyword.databases-for-postgresql}} sets the maximum number of connections to your PostgreSQL database to 100.
+Connections to the database consume resources, so in order to raise this limit you might have to [scale your deployment](./dashboard-settings.html#scaling-resources) and [open a support ticket](https://cloud.ibm.com/unifiedsupport/cases/add).

 ## Portals